CUmingz/Capstone-Project/image/Capstone Report.md

 * KBA13_ANTG3-unknown
 * PLZ8_ANTG3-number of 6-10 family houses in the PLZ8
 #### Interpretation:
 The first principal component is strongly correlated with none to very low mobilities and high number of 1-2 family houses.
 KBA13 is not described in the attributes file but it can be related to car ownership.
-Higher car owndership and higher number of 6-10 family houses tend to negatively affect this principal component.
+Higher car ownership and higher number of 6-10 family houses tend to negatively affect this principal component.

 #### Dimension 2:
 * KBA13_HERST_BMW_BENZ-share of BMW & Mercedes Benz within the PLZ8